gisikw/obsidian-hext/test-vault/Hext Roadmap.md

 - [ ] Add testing infrastructure
 - [ ] Enable hot-reloading
 - [ ] Extract the mapMap to a cache singleton
+- [ ] Move SVG render of Hex into Hex